 Intact dogs (canines that aren’t spayed or neutered) may be sold to puppy mills or backyard breeders, small dogs or dogs of popular, expensive breeds might be taken and resold, or dogs may be sold to dog fighting rings either as fighters or bait dogs.

+Hire professionals when it comes to pet-care providers.
+While we can only hope that our dog walkers and dog sitters would be as protective as Gaga’s and literally take a bullet to protect our dogs, realistically the most important thing is to ensure that we hire skilled and experienced professionals.
 In recent years, there have been several high-profile cases of dogs going missing while in the care of dog sitters — and never being seen again.
 Only hire responsible, insured and trusted pet-care providers and always check references before hiring a walker, daycare or sitter.

+Get help.
 Immediately call the police and your local animal control department.
 File a police report.

+Talk to everyone.
 Try to find any witnesses who might have seen the dognapping occur.
 This will help you and the police get information about who has or had your dog.
 Distribute current, clear photos of your dog right away.

+Research and use every available resource.
 Search out local lost and found groups online and on Facebook.
+Other helpful sites include:

+Contact the media.
 Social media sites like Facebook are instrumental in spreading the word about lost or stolen dogs.
 Don’t forget to contact your local media — newspapers, TV and radio — to try to increase coverage of your dog’s disappearance.

+Protect yourself, too.
 People whose dogs are missing are vulnerable to being taken advantage of even further.
 I can’t even imagine how desperate I would be if something happened to one of my dogs — I would want to do everything and anything in my power to get them back.

 The Better Business Bureau warns pet owners to watch out for scam artists who demand reward money before they return the missing dog.